On this page

 5. Choose TriggeredSendDataExtension as the template.

-6. Make sure your Data Extension includes the columns SubscriberKey (to be used as Contact key) and EmailAddress (to be used as Email) for mapping properties in Amplitude's setup page.
+6. Make sure your Data Extension includes the columns SubscriberKey (used as Contact key) and EmailAddress (used as Email) for mapping properties in Amplitude's setup page.

-7. For any other columns you create (except SubscriberKey and EmailAddress), ensure their names match the properties you select in Amplitude's additional properties.
+7. For any other columns you create (except SubscriberKey and EmailAddress), make sure their names match the properties you select in Amplitude's additional properties.

-• By default, the event properties include event_type / event_time / SubscriberKey / EmailAddress.
+• By default, the event properties include *event_type, event_time, SubscriberKey, and EmailAddress.

-8. After you created the Data Extension, go to Journey Builder and find Event Sources under the Event tab.
+8. After you create the Data Extension, go to Journey Builder and find Event Sources under the Event tab.

-9. Click on New Event and select API Event for New Entry Sources.
+9. Click New Event and select API Event for New Entry Sources.

 10. Name your Event Definition and select the Data Extension you created.